-(This story original appeared in the American Botanical Council’s Herbal e-Gram on December 10, 2009)
+(This story originally appeared in the American Botanical Council’s Herbal e-Gram.)

 “In the conservation movement, animals tend to get more attention than plants,” said Oberste, noting that public attention is typically drawn to the plight of such threatened species as pandas, tigers, and rhinos.
 “While there are a few organizations such as TRAFFIC and WWF that focus on animals, CHG focuses on flora” (e-mail, October 13, 2009).

 Oberste and fellow collaborators began developing CHG’s mission and strategic plan in January of 2009.
 In August, CHG achieved nonprofit status as a project of the Trust for Conservation Innovation.